 He proclaimed, in a majority Christian populated nation, that he is a Christian.
 I honestly doubt whether it was a humble invitation to the Kingdom, but rather a boastful threat to the “liberals”.
 He was simply a Christian Nationalist, who primarily worked for leveraging power in a polarised country, while amassing millions (read about the amount of funding he received).

 Once, a friend of mine retorted that when someone from the United States says he is a Christian, one should take that with a grain of salt.
-For the United States is not a “Christian nation”, but a country with a lot of Christians.

 When you are in the United States, you cannot walk by a locality (unless its a pure residential area) that does not have a chapel, or a Christian ministry’s building.
 And the majority of the population professes to be Christian; from Stephen Curry to Denzel Washington.
 As a matter of fact, the left-wing liberal champion, Barack Obama, swore his Presidential oath on two Bibles.
 Watch him here, leading a congregation to sing Amazing Grace (with much better skill than some “worship leaders”).
 Christianity is not just the Faith in the United States, but a culture.
 And Christians, sadly, don’t see the difference.